Resolution of the Comintern on the Macedonian question: Resolution

 Vlahov mentioned that the resolution had a hostile reception both from members of the Bulgarian Communist Party and of the IMRO (United), residing in Moscow.
-The Resolution did not ever mention Vlahov as a leader of the IMRO (United).
-At the meeting where the resolution was adopted, due to the negative reactions to it by the majority of Bulgarian communists present, fears were expressed that it would cause many left-wing Macedonian revolutionaries to switch to Ivan Mihailov's "fascist" and anti-communist IMRO.
+In his memoirs, Vlahov acknowledged that this decision came "from above" and was controversial, and that local cadres in Yugoslav Macedonia did not accept it well.
+However, the resolution was accepted by CPY and BCP, seeing it as "a mutually acceptable solution to the national question in the area and a basis for a future union between the two countries or even a Balkan federation".
+The resolution did not ever mention Vlahov as a leader of the IMRO (United).
 Following the decision of the Comintern, IMRO (United) took as its slogan "the right of the Macedonian people to self-determination up to secession from the oppressor state" and formation of "united independent Macedonian Republic of working people."
-Despite the fact that this was formally a Resolution of IMRO (United), as it was a document drafted by it, and adopted by the Comintern.
-Afterwards the mainstream Bulgarian and Greek political opinion has maintained that the Comintern is the "inventor" of the idea about the existence of a separate Macedonian nation.
-This notion is essentially an absurdity, since the Comintern reflected the discourse of the Macedonian communists and other leftists, who were already making a clear separation between Macedonians and Bulgarians.
-Dimitar Vlahov in his memoirs confirmed that the national emancipation of the left-wing and communist Macedonian activists has certainly shaped the formula blessed by the Comintern.
-Hence, one cannot speak of a purely communist invention with no connection to reality.
+Despite the fact that this was formally a resolution of IMRO (United), as it was a document drafted by it, and adopted by the Comintern.
+Afterwards, the mainstream Bulgarian political opinion has maintained that the Comintern is the "inventor" of the idea of a separate Macedonian nation.
+Per Viktor Meier, the Greek notion that the Macedonian nation is an invention of the Comintern is "naturally nonsense", as the Comintern reflected the discourse of the Macedonian communists and other leftists, who were already making a clear separation between Macedonians and Bulgarians in the interwar period.
+In his memoirs, Vlahov confirmed that the national emancipation of the left-wing and communist Macedonian activists shaped the formula approved by the Comintern.
+Hence, per Marinov and Vezenkov, one cannot speak of a purely communist invention with no connection to reality.
+The Fourth Conference of the CPY in December 1934 accepted the existence of a Macedonian national identity and advocated for the creation of a Communist Party of Macedonia.
+KKE, bypassing Comintern directives, issued a resolution on "complete equality for the minorities" living in Greece in March 1935.
+Vlahov and the Comintern promoted Macedonian ethnic distinction to promote socialist internationalism.
+However, none of such Macedonians represented popular opinion in Macedonia or even the consensus of opinion of the Macedonian emigrants.